 11. Be an active participant in the conversation

 A common mistake people make when they’re nervous, especially on dates, is jumping from one topic to another in a conversation.
 For example, you might start with workplace issues and suddenly change it to the weather.
-Instead of running through topics, participate in whatever comes up and see each conversation to its organic end before switching to a new topic.
+Instead of running through topics, show interest in whatever comes up and see each conversation to its organic end before switching to a new topic.

 12. Plan a backup list of topics to talk about